KasperBorg/stalker/README.md

 			./stalker.py -i input.txt -o output.txt -p 2 -f 1
 			./stalker.py -i input.txt -o output.txt -p 2 -f 1 -m 1 4
 ```

+# FAQ
+If you get errors sayings things like: `Looks like you are missing some required data for this feature.` or `Resource punkt not found.
+Please use the NLTK Downloader to obtain the resource`.
+Run the following command in your terminal:
+`python -m textblob.download_corpora`